Marguerite Piard Turns a Tender Lens on Female Nudity in 'Les Veilleuses'

 - Through her work, Piard urges audiences to challenge perceptions of female nudity

 Piard’s tender, often tightly-framed, captures transport us to an emotional limbo akin to the silence shared between two friends.
 Echoing this sentiment is her unique choice of canvas, opting for sculpted wooden panels or smooth slabs of stone.
-Here, the artist presents bodies in an ethereal, introspective light where her subjects, still grounded in unique characters, can let themselves go.
+Here, the artist presents bodies in an ethereal, introspective light where her subjects, still grounded in unique characters, let themselves go.

 “For Marguerite Piard, painting and the body are one and the same.
 Both transform, tell, convey, experience, to such an extent that they merge,” Duguay contines.
 “They are bridges that we cross and on which our experiences are traced, which the artist encourages us not to conceal.”

-Stems Gallery Brussels
+Stems Gallery

 Rue du Prince Albert 4,